robbintt/barcode-scanner/README.md

 Important:
 ==========
+- WARNING: Some books have a sticker barcode.
+Don't scan this, enter the barcode manually instead.
+The sticker barcode could be anything, we can't trust it!
 - You may manually enter a barcode and then press enter to submit it.
 You will still need to verify the value by pressing enter again.
 - Make sure to save before you quit.
 - Some books don't have a barcode.
 These need manually entered.
 You can find this information inside the front of the book, usually on the left hand page soon after the title page.
-- Some books have a sticker barcode.
-Don't scan this, enter the barcode manually instead.
-The sticker barcode could be anything, we can't trust it!

 Commands: